Azure/GPT-RAG/docs/AZDO-SETUP.md

 - This example assumes you have an Azure DevOps Organization and Project set up
 - This is a tightly coupled example, which deploys infrastructure in the same pipeline as all of the services
 - This example deploys 3 environments: dev, test, and prod
-- This example uses 'azd pipeline config', which as of writing, is in preview.
+- This example uses 'azd pipeline config' (https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=azdo), which as of writing, is in preview.
 This feature enables rapid Azure Pipeline setup
 - All below commands are run as a one-time setup on a local machine by an admin who has access to the Azure Repo and Azure subscription
 - This example does not cover configuring any naming conventions
 - Original remote versions of the orchestrator, frontend, and ingestion repositories are used; in a real scenario, you would fork these repositories and use your forked versions.
 This would require updating the repository URLs in the azure.yaml file.